iotstud-io/authored-component-example/README.md

 ```bash
 gh release create v0.0.2 dist-v0.0.2.tar.gz -t "v0.0.2" -n "First release of your IoT Studio component."
 ```
 Or the equivalent with your preferred method of publishing releases.
-Make sure you tag with the same version as in `package.json` and `exposes.json`.
+Make sure you tag with the same version as in `package.json`.

 ## Directory Structure
 ```